AmirShkolnik/DivingCenter/TESTING.md

 ## Manual Testing

+## Comprehensive Manual Testing of the Diving Center Website

 This manual testing process focuses primarily on the frontend functionality of the Diving Center website.
-However, to provide a comprehensive understanding of how the frontend interacts with the backend, we've included split images showing both the user interface and the corresponding backend responses.
-For those interested in a more detailed examination of the backend testing, you can visit our [in-depth backend testing documentation](https://github.com/AmirShkolnik/DivingCenter_API/blob/main/TESTING.md).
+However, to provide a comprehensive understanding of how the frontend interacts with the admin panel, we've included split images showing both the user interface and the corresponding admin panel responses.
+Many images will demonstrate the point of view of the logged-in user and the admin perspective on the Django Rest Framework admin panel.

+For those interested in a more detailed examination of the admin panel testing, you can visit our [in-depth backend testing documentation](https://github.com/AmirShkolnik/DivingCenter_API/blob/main/TESTING.md).
 This additional resource offers valuable insights into the API endpoints, data handling, and server-side logic that support the frontend features described in this manual testing section.

+### Toastify Messages Implementation in the Diving Center Project

+Throughout the Diving Center project, Toastify messages are used to provide users with immediate feedback after specific actions are completed on the website.
+Toastify is a lightweight JavaScript library that enables the display of customizable toast notifications, enhancing user experience by confirming actions and delivering important information.

+### Manual Testing Coverage

 The manual testing covers all aspects of the site, including: